A Location for You – Throughout Vermont

 - 195-acre hilltop campus with music studios, a weather lab, and News 7.
 Home to the NCAA Division 3 Lyndon Hornets.
 Popular programs include Outdoor Education, Music Business and Industry, and Atmospheric Science and Climate Science.
 Close to Burke Mountain, Kingdom Trails, Jay Peak, and Catamount Arts.

 - 544-acre campus with engineering labs and advanced manufacturing center onsite, with downtown Randolph nearby.
-Home to the USCAA Knights.
-The Vermont State Institute of Technology is housed at both the Randolph and Williston campuses, and many of our technical programs, including Nursing, Veterinary Technology, and Landscape Contracting, are based on the Randolph campus.
+Home to the USCAA Division II Knights.
+The Vermont Academy of Science and Technology is housed at both the Randolph and Williston campuses, and many of our technical programs, including Nursing, Veterinary Technology, and Landscape Contracting, are based on the Randolph campus.
 Close to Saskadena Six and Killington ski resorts and Chandler Center for the Arts.

 - Close to Burlington, Vermont’s largest city, our Williston campus is home to our Radiologic Science and flight simulation facilities, a dental clinic, an electrical lab, and more.
-The Vermont State Institute of Technology is based at both the Williston and Randolph campuses.
+The Vermont Academy of Science and Technology is based at both the Williston and Randolph campuses.
 Lake Champlain, Bolton Valley, and art and performance venues are all nearby.

 Specific programs are held at different sites around the state and the country, too.